CrzxaExe/Better-Zxra-Bedrock_TS/docs/weapon.md

 Pasif:

-> [Slicezer] While having %Slicezer, attack will deals 200% Atk as Art damage adn bind target for short duration
+> [Slicezer] While having %Slicezer, attack will deals 200% Atk as Art damage and bind target for short duration

 Skills: